srdjanbozic/Internship_Tasks/README.md

 # Use of protected properties
-Write small aplication that make use of protected properties.
+Write small aplication that make use of protected properties of parent class.